samuelmholley1/ticket_numberer/RED_TEAM_AUDIT.md

 - No way to recover from failures
 - Low trust in reliability

-**Fix Required:**
+**Fix Applied:**
+- Added specific error messages for CORS, network, memory, and canvas failures
+- Implemented automatic retry with 2-second delay for recoverable errors
+- Added "Retry All Failed" button for bulk error recovery
-- Specific error messages with solutions
+- Provided actionable error messages with suggested solutions
-- Retry buttons for failed operations
-- Fallback options
+- Improved error handling throughout the export process

 ---